baco-authors/baco-artifact/README.md

 For the interested reader, in what follows, we describe the building of each individual image.

+### Building BACO
+Both benchmarks begin with building BaCO using pip and setuptools.
+The baselines (ytopt and opentuner) are subsequently installed using the ```./install_baselines.sh``` command from the BaCO repository.
+Lastly, the customized packages and the library *libcconfigspace* for ytopt, are linked to the python setup.

 ### Building TACO
+TACO is built into a container named *taco*.
+In addition to installing BaCO and downloading and building TACO, the docker image will also download the required tensors needed for the experiments.

 ### Building RISE/ELEVATE